dorneanu/roam/content/books/exercised.md

 > him robust and healthy in order to make him wise and reasonable.
 Let him work,
 > be active, run, yell, and always be in motion.
 Let him be a man in his vigor,
 > and soon he will be one in his reason.

+### 197 {#197}

+> A veritable who’s who of medical organizations agree that adults should get at
+> least 30 minutes of “moderate to vigorous” aerobic exercise at least five days a
+> week for a minimum of 150 minutes per week.

+### 197 {#197}

+Ten thousand steps:

+> In the mid-1960s, a Japanese company, Yamasa Tokei, invented a simple,
+> inexpensive pedometer that measures how many steps you take.
+The company decided
+> to call the gadget Manpo-kei, which means “ten-thousand-step meter,” because it
+> sounded auspicious and catchy.
+And it was.
+The pedometer sold like hotcakes, and
+> ten thousand steps has since been adopted worldwide as a benchmark for minimal
+> daily physical activity.

 ## Further resources {#further-resources}